Daniel-McCarthy/SPPS/README.md

 # Extract the elf file (or run make extract-iso) and copy it to /config/SLUS_20199/SLUS_201.99
 ```
 Note: instead of using the standard `mipsel-gnu-linux-binutils` the [Decompals binutils](https://github.com/decompals/binutils-mips-ps2-decompals) is downloaded and used.
 It is statically linked against Glibc therefore an up-to-date glibc may be required.

+# Special Thanks

+A huge thanks is due to [@ethteck](https://github.com/ethteck), [@mkst](https://github.com/mkst), [@encounter](https://github.com/encounter), [@Decompals](https://github.com/decompals), and [@chaoticgd](https://github.com/chaoticgd) for the excellent and foundational tooling that has paved the way for huge improvements in way decompilation is done.
+Without them and their hard work (and to the contributors to these projects), this project would not exist.

+- [splat](https://github.com/ethteck/splat) - Used for splitting the elf binaries and managing (alongside [spimdisasm](https://github.com/Decompollaborate/spimdisasm)) and generating MIPS assembly out of the binary.
+- [decomp.me](https://github.com/decompme/decomp.me) - A vital platform making the process of matching functions significantly easier and smoother.
+- [mwccgap](https://github.com/mkst/mwccgap) - A tool adding support for `#INCLUDE_ASM` to MWCC allowing matching to the function level rather than TU level.
+- [decomp-toolkit](https://github.com/encounter/decomp-toolkit) - A great project assisting decompilation - for this project the DWARF symbol support was of great use.
+- [decompals binutils](https://github.com/decompals/binutils-mips-ps2-decompals) - A project maintaining an EE supporting set of the `binutils` including patches to improve them.
+- [ghidra-emotionengine-reloaded](https://github.com/chaoticgd/ghidra-emotionengine-reloaded) - A Ghidra plugin supporting PS2 EE cpu MIPS instruction set support and handling of symbols.

+And a *big* thanks to [@Mc-muffin](https://github.com/Mc-muffin), [@1superchip](https://github.com/1superchip), and [@benoitren](https://git.sr.ht/~benoitren) for huge amounts of help on matching functions, and all sorts of help along the way.
+And thanks to pool7 for his tireless archival of the MW compilers among other tools greatly relied on by the community.